Learning Rationality in Potential Games: Related work

 \para{Learning in games} The majority of the learning literature focuses on the problem of learning optimal strategies from the perspective of the agents~\citep{daskalakis_near_2021,hartline_noregret_2015,kleinberg_multiplicative_2009,krichene_online_2015}.
 These approaches are useful to determine suitable agent strategies, yet it is hard to use these techniques to determine how to correctly \emph{intervene} in the game to achieve a specific purpose.
 In this paper, we study the less explored topic of learning the parameters of the game, \ie, affecting the utilities and the strategies of the agents, from the perspective of an external observer~\citep{fabiani_learning-based_2022}.
 In contrast with~\citep{vorobeychik_learning_2007,ling_what_2018,waugh_computational_2011}, our approach does not employ normal or extensive-form formulations.
 Instead, we let each agent decide their strategy by solving a parametrized optimization problem, as in \citep{facchinei_generalized_2007, Dragotto_2022_Thesis}.
 Furthermore, compared to \citep{fabiani_learning-based_2022}, we allow agents to have individual constraints parametrized in both rationality and context parameters.

 \para{Inverse equilibrium} Our work is closely related to the \emph{inverse equilibrium problem}, \ie, the problem using data to estimate the parameters affecting the game.
-Several works tackle these problems using variational inequalities~\citep{bertsimas_data-driven_2015} and implicit neural networks~\citep{heaton_learn_2021}, with applications in reinforcement learning~\cite{10.5555/645529.657801}, decision making~\cite{jibang_inverse_2022}, and motion planning~\citep{liu_learning_2022}.
+Several works tackle these problems using variational inequalities~\citep{bertsimas_data-driven_2015} and implicit neural networks~\citep{heaton_learn_2021}, with applications in reinforcement learning~\cite{10.5555/645529.657801}, decision making~\cite{jibang_inverse_2022}, and motion planning~\citep{liu_learning_2022, GROVER2022167}.
 However, these works often do not scale up to large datasets and do not provide anytime algorithms.
 In contrast, our method models the inverse learning task as a (nonconvex quadratic) optimization problem, and, in this sense, it is closer to~\citep{agrawal_learning_2021} in the context of learning the parameters of convex optimization models.
-Similarly to \citep{jin2022learning}, we employ a complementarity problem for our learning task; however, our algorithm enforces exact complementarity at each iteration whereas~\cite{jin2022learning} incorporates it as a violation-based penalty function.
+Similarly to \citep{jin2022learning}, we employ a complementarity problem for our learning task; however, our algorithm enforces exact complementarity at each iteration whereas~\cite{jin2022learning} incorporates it as a violation-based penalty function. \para{Stochastic Methods} Several authors employed stochastic gradient descent-type methods to estimate the parameters in games.
+Geiger and Straehle~\cite{geiger2022} predict rationality parameters in urban driving games using a neural network to anticipate the future trajectories of vehicles.
+They a neural network, the ``preference revelation net'', to map car trajectories to rationality parameters for each driver.
+The authors also optimize the neural network using the implicit function theorem.
+In particular, they train a neural network to predict the ``rationality'' parameters for a given class of trajectory games, specifically driving games.
+In contrast, in our work, we directly estimate thegame parameters without relying on the predictions from a neural network, and we consider quadratic potential games.
+Similarly, ~\cite{jibang_inverse_2022} model an inverse-equilibrium task in motion planning problems and focus on quantal response equilibrium, \ie, a different equilibrium concept.
+In contrast to the previous works, we model the learning task as an optimization problem with complementarity constraints and consider Nash equilibria.
+Several works in bilevel optimization, \eg, \cite{zucchet2022beyond,arbel2022amortized}, combine stochastic methods and implicit differentiation to solve bilevel (\ie, nested) optimization problems; while these techniques do not focus on simultaneous games, they may be extended to estimate the rationality parameters in this setting.